Let’s face it: No one likes to deal with paperwork and clutter, especially the finance-related stuff.

 In general, the bigger a filing cabinet is, the better.

 Even if you don’t have much paperwork at the moment, you can expect the pile to grow larger and larger over time.
 And I’m not saying you necessarily need to purchase those big metal file cabinets either.
 The one I use at home blends right in with the couch and works as a side table so it won’t be an eyesore.

 Also, the more drawers a filing cabinet has, the better.
 This will make it easier to separate your files into specific categories.

 For example, you can designate one drawer for “credit cards”.
 Another can be for “auto,” still another for “insurance,” and so on and so forth.
 Within the drawers, you can separate files according to folders (e.g. “annuals,” “quarterlies” and “monthlies”).

 There’s no one-size-fits-all rule to using a filing cabinet.
 As long as the organization makes sense for you, and as long as it cuts down your search time significantly, any rule goes.

-But what if a filing cabinet isn’t a practical option?
+But, what if a filing cabinet isn’t a practical option?
 What if there isn’t enough room in your place for one?
-What if, despite of your filing cabinet, it’s still a hassle to search for files?
+What if, despite your filing cabinet, it’s still a hassle to search for files?
 That’s where the electronic option comes in.

 If, however, you need the physical, original copy of a document for any reason, e.g. birth certificate or marriage certificate, you can scan the document, file the original one in a folder, and keep that folder in a secure, damage-proof place.

-At some point, you’re going to need extra space/backup for your electronic files.
-For that, use Dropbox, Google Drive and other cloud storage services.
+At some point, you’re going to need extra space or a backup for your electronic files.
+For that, use Dropbox, Google Drive, and other cloud storage services.
 These will allow you to access documents no matter where you go or what device you use.